MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

 ```
 The above illustrates an integration with [FB_INPUT_PUSHBUTTON_MQTT](./FB_INPUT_PUSHBUTTON_MQTT.md).
 The dimmer module in this example has a 'on/off' digital input that is wired to the 'Q' output of the dimmer & a 0/1-10V analog input that is wired to the 'OUT' output of the dimmer.

-- checking for events to switch the digital output (cyclic), example2:
+- checking for events to switch the digital output (cyclic), example 2:
 ```
 FB_AO_DIMMER_001(SINGLE:=   FB_DI_PB_041.SINGLE,    (* for toggling the output Q *)
     LONG:=                  FB_DI_PB_041.LONG,      (* for controlling the dimmer output OUT *)